pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/How_Connection_Control_Works_Lifecycle.md

 ## TODO list for the connection control

-- The connection control is ugly
+- DONE The connection control is ugly
-- Add a connect ring
+- DONE Add a connect ring
 - DONE On status failures, disconnect
 - DONE On device disconnect, set to disconnected
-- On timer, reconnect
+- DONE On timer, reconnect (really? if there's reconnect-on-advert, why bother?)
+- DONE If I get an advert for a disconnected device, reconnect!

 ## Code that sets status